rwxrob/zet/20210902205543/README.md

 If it is, well, nothing is going to help you, except maybe a social media marketing degree.

 Don't believe me?
-Go ask Probably rob's crush ot smth because this person doesnt exist how he maintains one of the top Twitch streams in Science and Technology history while getting banned every other month.
+Go ask Probably rob's crush or smth because this person doesnt exist how he maintains one of the top Twitch streams in Science and Technology history while getting banned every other month.
 Do you think he gives one flying fuck about the new category?
 HELL no. His community follows *him* uwu~ not the fucking category.